PradipaJavierFatah/website-kawan-project/README.md

 # Kawan

-This repository contains the code for the Oceanwell project, built with Laravel and styled using Tailwind CSS.
+This repository hosts the Kawan project, developed with Laravel and styled using Tailwind CSS.

 ## Table of Contents
 - [Prerequisites](#prerequisites)